 This article originally appeared in GreenLodgingNews.com.

 Sustainable materials aren’t always what springs to mind when one envisions a luxurious bathroom.
-It’s true that the two haven’t always gone hand in hand: For some, sustainability paints a picture of austerity, while luxury brings to mind lavish extravagance.
+It’s true that the two haven’t always gone hand in hand.
+For some, sustainability paints a picture of austerity, while luxury brings to mind lavish extravagance.
 Thankfully, that paradigm is shifting, and the selection of sustainable luxury products for the bath is swelling.
-Sustainably sourced materials for the bath include those that are recycled or reclaimed, rapidly renewable, and/or certified as sustainable.
+Sustainably sourced materials for the bath include those recycled or reclaimed, rapidly renewable, and/or certified as sustainable.
 Durability is supremely important, as a longer-lasting material will not need to be replaced as quickly and thus won’t take up space in a landfill.

 Our five favorite picks for earth-friendly bath sustainable materials that don’t skimp on luxury:

 Hammered copper bathtubs and sinks provide a significant “wow” factor—making homeowners feel sufficiently pampered in a spa-like bath space.
 But beyond the distinctive texture and magnificent coloration, recycled copper is extraordinary in the field of sustainability.
 It takes less energy to recycle a material than to extract, mine, or originally produce it, and copper is one of the few materials in the world that retains its performance even with repeated recycling.
 It’s also one of the first metals ever used by humans, dating back more than 10,000 years.
 Copper shows its versatility in its ability to be formed, rolled, and hammered into sheets without breaking.
 Hand-hammered copper sinks and bathtubs also speak to the culture and heritage of the artisans who crafted them.